AilinHassanPour/Computer-Vision-assignments/Readme.md

 # Basic algorithms in computer vision, (computer vision course homeworks )

-This repository contains 4 folders, each named with a format of:

->hw + (a number from 1 to 7)

-Which specify each homework of others.
-Each folder contains three types of files.

 - **functions.py**: This file includes all the functions and methods implemneted by me, or codes from around the web.
 - **main.ipynb**: This file is a kind of playground, which uses functions in `functions.py` and some other basic or third-party libraries in order to provide a solution to an exercise.
 In this file, first comes the problem and second, the solution code.
 - **images**: Images provided by the homework designer in the formats of `BMP` or `JPG`.